How To Reduce Food Waste & Save Money Too!

 And who doesn’t love a delicious meal on the table fast?

 I do the same with Homemade Meatloaf.
-Instead of baking a single meatloaf I cram three or four of those babies into the oven at one time.
+Instead of baking a single meatloaf I cram three or four meatloaves into the oven at one time.

 Planned Leftovers when baking meatloaf - cook 4 at one time! #TexasHomesteader

 That means I’m pulling out spices only once, measuring ingredients only once and firing up the oven only once.
-But several meals are being cooked at one time.
+But several meals are being cooked at the same time.

 We’ll enjoy that meatloaf supper of course.
-The next night I may crumble some leftover meatloaf to make Quick Quesadillas or use it as the meat ingredient in spaghetti.
+The next night I may crumble leftover meatloaf to make Quick Quesadillas or use some as the meat ingredient in spaghetti.

 Meatloaf leftovers used to make quick quesadillas. #TexasHomesteader